Bilateral/Consolidation Chart Setups Trading

 - Sell Stop A pending order to open sell at a level that is below the market price.

-These are pending orders set to buy above the market price or to open sell below the market price.
+These are pending orders set to buy above the price or to open a sell below the market price.

-A rectangle consolidation setup is a range with narrow price action that develops a consolidation period phase in market.
-The price range is defined by 2 parallel trend lines which are horizontal and indicate the presence of support and resistance levels.
+A rectangle consolidation pattern is a range with narrow price action that develops and forms a consolidation period phase in market.
+The price range is defined by 2 parallel trend lines which are horizontal and indicate the presence of support & resistance levels.
 This rectangle pattern is drawn on a trading chart using a rectangle, henceforth the name rectangle chart pattern.

 A break-out of price action from this consolidation pattern setup occurs when either of the horizontal line is penetrated & the price range of the rectangle pattern is broken.
-An upside price breakout is a buy signal.
-A downside price break-out is a sell trading signal.
+An up side price breakout is a buy signal.
+A down-side price break-out is a sell signal.

 Rectangle Pattern Consolidation Pattern